 "The curriculum is well planned and lessons effectively incorporate a wide range of enrichment activities, such as drumming and cookery.
 Regular visits and visitors embellish learning.
 Clubs, too, contribute to the breadth of learning activities".

-February 2016, Ofsted
+February 2016, Peartree Primary School Ofsted Report

-We have recently updated our curriculum maps to further develop coverage and cohesion.
+Every two years, we updated our curriculum maps to further develop coverage and cohesion.
 The links below give you an overview of the curriculum for each phase.
 If you would like to know more about the curriculum your child is following, please make an appointment (via the staff in the school office) to meet your child's class teacher.